-One such encounter that’s been well documented is when Buzz Sawyer pulled one over on Mark Calaway, best known as The Undertaker.
+One such encounter that’s been well documented is when Buzz Sawyer pulled one over on Mark Calaway aka The Undertaker.
 Calaway, a teenager at the time, paid for Sawyer’s training services but Sawyer skipped town the following day…

 As luck would have it, Buzz Sawyer and Mark Calaway would both wind up in WCW in 1990.

 Gary Michael Cappetta’s book Bodyslams!: Memoirs of a Wrestling Pitchman confirms the story, noting that Calaway borrowed two thousand dollars from his brother to pay for the training session from Sawyer.
-The Undertaker told Cappetta that he had “an old score to settle” and noted “I’m going to the beat out of him.”
+The Undertaker told Cappetta that he had “an old score to settle” and noted “I’m goin’ to beat the shit out of him.”

-Apparently ‘Taker was talked out of it, supposedly to protect his reputation in the industry – one in which he was just getting to wet his feet.
+Apparently ‘Taker was talked out of it, supposedly to protect his reputation in the industry – one in which he was just beginning to wet his feet.

 It appears to have been a wise decision for The Undertaker as he has had one of the longest running and most marketable wrestling careers in history.